m4gshm/gollections/README.md

 ## Container functions

-Consists of two groups of operations:
+There are two groups of operations:
  * Intermediate - only defines a computation (Wrap, Map, Flatt, Filter, Group).
  * Final - applies intermediates and retrieves a result (ForEach, Slice, Reduce)